ThomasLb29/TwitterCollect/README.md

 # TwitterCollect
-Collect the tweets by location
+Tha aim is to collect the tweets by location